Yiwei022/cfa-agent/DEVELOPMENT.md

 ## Project Overview

-This is a pedagogical demonstration of AI agents with function calling using the Mistral API.
+This is a pedagogical demonstration of AI agents with function calling using OpenAI's Responses API.
 It's a simple agentic CLI chatbot built for the PGE3-EN Coding for AI course at Aivancity (2025-2026).
 The codebase is intentionally minimal to demonstrate core agentic concepts clearly.

 ## Development Commands